LadipoSanni/nkwadoma_fe/README.md

   run:
     chmod +x start.sh
     ./start.sh

 To start up the backend application with its other services:
 run:
   docker-compose -f keycloak-docker-compose.yml up

 This will start keycloak on http://localhost:8082, username is "admin" and password is "admin"

-please run docker-compose up --build to initialize the Docker containers.
+please run docker-compose up to initialize the Docker containers.
 This command will automatically spin up Dockerized Postgres database
 Keycloak server
 Nkwadoma Backend application